 Traditional Chinese Medicine looks at the human body quite differently from Western medicine.
 In TCM there are energetic pathways associated with specific organs in the body.
 When these pathways and the energy flowing through them are out of balance the body may become diseased.

 In TCM, the liver and its corresponding meridian are responsible for the smooth flow of Qi (pronounced “chee”) or energy, blood and emotions.

 The liver is easily affected by excess stress and uncontrolled emotions.
-The liver is paired with the gallbladder and the two work very closely as a unit.
+It is paired with the gallbladder and the two work very closely as a unit.
 When one is imbalanced, the other may display the symptoms.
-For instance, if a person is consistently stressed, this may cause the liver Qi to become blocked.
+For instance, if a person is consistently stressed, this may cause the meridian to become blocked.
 When this happens, the gallbladder may become affected.
 It is not uncommon for people in high stress jobs to end up with gall stones.
-This happens because the liver becomes blocked and the emotions remain bottled up inside, which then manifests in pain and possibly stones.
+This happens because the meridian becomes blocked and the emotions remain bottled up inside, which then manifests in pain and possibly stones.

 Anger is the emotion commonly associated with the liver and gallbladder.